 HIV Counseling & Testing is a key component of our program, serving as an early intervention strategy for reducing primary and secondary HIV infections.
-Our test counselors use the OraQuick Advance Rapid HIV-1/2 Antibody Test, a highly effective, quick, non-invasive (no blood), and easily administered test.
+Our test counselors use the Alere Determine Rapid HIV-1/2 Antigen/Antibody Combo Test, a highly effective, quick, and easily administered test.
 Results are available in 20 minutes, and can be given anonymously or confidentially.
 Our testing service is always free, but donations are always welcome.

-The program is able to access translation services for many different languages; however, the HIV program itself is able to speak a total of six languages: English, Spanish, Vietnamese, Mandarin, Tagalog, and Waray-Waray.
+The program is able to access translation services for many different languages; however, the HIV program itself is able to speak English, Spanish and Vietnamese.

 Community Outreach brings essential information directly to people who are at risk or high-risk for HIV.
 The program strives to maintain a close relationship with the community, and we do that by being present at community health fairs, night clubs, bathhouses, college/university events, and other places in the community where at-risk or high-risk people may gather.